RealConrad/42transcendence/README.md

 	```

 4. Install dependencies:
 > NOTE: This will install all dependencies for the project.
-Make sure you have postgres installed on your host system before running this else you will get an error.
+Make sure you have postgres installed on your host system before running this else you will get an error

     ```bash
     pip install -r requirements.txt
     ```